CrossTheRoadElec/HERO-DriverStation/README.md

   ds.SendUDP(1234, BitConverter.UTF8.GetBytes("This is sent through UDP"));
 ```
 # Key notes in the Firmware
 The Module firmware currently hard codes the SSID and Password into the module.
 If you would like to change that, or do anything else with the firmware, you are free to.
-For SSID and Password it is inside the setup function under the function WiFi.softAP, use the search function to find it.
-In order to flash the module with the new firmware, follow these next few steps.
+For SSID and Password it is inside the setup function under the function wifi.softAP, use the search function to find it.
+To flash the module with the new firmware, follow these next few steps.
 1. Run the Binary Splitter project, and point to the bin file from the arduino compile
 2. Find the 11 bin files the project will spit out.
-3. Open the wifi esp flasher project
+3. Open the WiFi esp flasher project
 4. Right click on the project under project view, and go into properties
 5. Go under the resources tab, in the upper left there is a drop down, make sure it's set to files
 6. Delete all the files inside the viewer
 7. Copy and paste the 11 bin files you found earlier into the viewer, click ok to every prompt
-8. Save the properties and run the program as if you were flashing the wifi module normally.
+8. Save the properties and run the program as if you were flashing the WiFi module normally.
 9. You're good to go
 # How this works
 The Driver station's protocol for sending data is largely hidden behind the scenes.
 Using a program called [Wireshark](https://www.wireshark.org/) I was able to find the individual datagrams and figure out what each byte meant, along with the ports the Driver station expects to use for transmitting and receiving data.